Predictive Analytics in Logistics and Supply Chain Management Software

 Excess inventory means money wasted on storage, while stock-outs mean lost revenue.
 Using predictive analytics in supply chain management allows companies to accurately predict spikes in demand and address them fast.

-PepsiCo’s Sales Intelligence Platform keeps track of stock at every one of their vendors and lets retailers know in time that they need to replenish, ensuring maximum efficiency of the company’s supply chain.
+PepsiCo’s Sales Intelligence Platform keeps track of stock at every one of its vendors and lets retailers know in time that they need to replenish, ensuring maximum efficiency of the company’s supply chain.

 Improved resource management